hibobmaster/phpbb_ailabs/privet/ailabs/README.md

     E.g. `--temperature 0` or `--temperature 0.5 --topk 1 --topp 0.8`

 * Additional settings used by the Gemini API:
-  - `message_tokens`, default 2048; this is the maximum size of a single user message.
-  - `max_tokens`, default 30720; this is the maximum size of the entire conversation.
+  - `max_tokens`, default 30720, this is the maximum size of the entire conversation.
-  - `prefix`, default is empty; it can be used to prompt the model.
+  - `prefix`, default is empty, it can be used to prompt the model.
   - `max_quote_length`, if provided, the quoted response text will be truncated to the number of words defined by the `max_quote_length` value.
 Set it to 0 to remove all quoted text entirely.

 For an examples of how to use Gemini bot please refer to [Gemini](https://privet.fun/viewtopic.php?t=4088).